 Lastly, make sure to match your marketing strategy with the actual situation of your company, so you can build credibility in your new role.
 To do so, a good marketing leader needs to plan marketing actions in order to engage, whether it is with your boss, teammates or customers.
 When you start in a new role, it is also important to have “early win projects” that will give you confidence and build trust with your team and your top management.
 As a woman, it is crucial to get these early wins as you are stepping up in a management role, as people around us will be always tougher, more judgmental, exigent and results-driven when this is a woman who leads.
 That is why I believe that engagement is the main goal we all need to aim for, which will in turn reflect your capabilities to answer to a real demand.

 No matter what you want to achieve in life, you need to write your own story.
-Have a clear vision and goals in your career and achieve it step by step through hard work, principles and agility, and always be kind to yourself because it takes time and it is normal.Posted about 1 year ago
+Have a clear vision and goals in your career and achieve it step by step through hard work, principles and agility, and always be kind to yourself because it takes time and it is normal.Posted over 2 years ago